lewmoore/OffersAPI/README.md

 An offer consists of a description, currency and price, and each offer has unique id that is automatically generated.

-To run this application, first run `OffersApiApplication` and then run the tests by running `OffersApiApplicationTests`.
+To run this application using IntelliJ, first run `OffersApiApplication` and then run the tests by running `OffersApiApplicationTests`.

 ## User Stories